New and revised syllabus rules and classes for 2022 are.

 - A choir may enter only one choral class at the Provincial level.

-- A festival official must supervise and witness the recording of the performance of choirs recommended for Provincial competition.
+- A festival official must supervise and witness the recording of the performance of choirs recommended for the Provincial competition.

 - All choral entries must be submitted as mp3 files.
-These should be sent as attachments to emails to the Provincial office, with the choir name, festival and name of class in the subject line.
+These should be sent as attachments to emails to the Provincial office, with the choir name, festival and name of the class in the subject line.
 Mp3 files must be clearly labelled with the name of the piece only and NOT the name of the choir.
 Please end the recording as soon as the performance is finished and do not include comments or announcements.
 Each piece of choral music must also be scanned, including the cover page, and sent as files with the sound files.
 As an aid to adjudicators, the first bar of each line in the score should be numbered and the performance key shall be indicated on the score.
 Please send scanned scores as PDFs and not jpegs.
-A pdf of the completed entry form should also be included; however the required entry fee must still be submitted by mail.
+A pdf of the completed entry form should also be included; however, the required entry fee must still be submitted by mail.
 In conclusion, each email should include 5 files: 2 sound files, 2 scores and 1 entry form.

 - Recordings may be done up until May 1, with the same choir, conductor, accompanist, and accompaniment as in the original performance.
 The recording must be the first take.
 No acoustic or electronic compensation, filtering, or other enhancement is to be used while (or post) recording.
 When making recordings, please stop the recording as soon as the choir finishes singing.